maize1111/leetcodeByCpp/README.md

         # checkout branch q100
         git checkout q100

-2. Then update, commit, and push your code at branch q100
+2. Update, commit, and push your code at branch q100

         # add new files to git tree
         git add .